-TA-55 PF-4(b) (7)(E), (b) (7)(F) Expansion

-Improvements to the TA-55 PF-4 (b) (7)(E), (b) (7)(F) were based on the original estimate that was included in the 2014 CMRR CD-1 approval.
+were based on the original $\binom{(b)(7)(E)}{(b)(7)(F)}$ estimate (b)(7)(E), (b)(7)(F)Improvements to the TA-55 that was included in the 2014 CMRR CD-1 approval.
 This estimate was updated to reflect current options under consideration.
 The values included in this plan are indicative of the increased scope being considered.
 Once final configuration and capacity requirements are defined the estimates will be revised accordingly.